Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 5/Gaunt.md

 > 	- Trample
 > ^npcgaunt

 A gaunt is a creature unique to the Ironlands.
 They maneuver across the rough, dense terrain of the Deep Wilds and Hinterlands with uncanny speed and grace.
-This makes them ideal as mounts for the elves (page 142), who breed and train them.
+This makes them ideal as mounts for the [[Firstborn|elves]], who breed and train them.

 A gaunt will not usually act aggressively without provocation, but they are as deadly as the fiercest warhorse under the command of a talented rider.